ericmurphyxyz/ericmurphy.xyz/src/posts/motivation/index.md

 ---
-title: 'How to actually stay motivated to learn how to code'
+title: "How to actually stay motivated to learn how to code"
-date: '2018-10-26'
+date: "2018-10-26"
-twitterimage: './just-do-it.png'
+featuredimage: "./just-do-it.png"
 ---

 ![Just do it](./just-do-it.png)